 - The fifth character defines the approach of the procedure.

 - The sixth character outlines the device being used.

 - The seventh character provides any other qualifying information pertinent to the procedure in order to make the coding process as simple as possible.

 Accounts Receivables and Denials

-With growing deductibles and reduced timely filing timelines, orthopedic practices are getting hit from many angles, and it’s taking a huge toll on their accounts receivables.
-For many practices, they do not have the bandwidth to stay on top or AR and fight to win claims.
-It is not uncommon to see one or two attempts to resolve a claim and then write it off.
-This has a huge impact on a practice’s cash flow and revenue.
-Practices are hemorrhaging money as a result of poor AR follow up, making it critical to have a clear process in place for follow up.
-Read more about preventable orthopedic denials here.
+With growing deductibles and reduced timely filing timelines, orthopedic practices are getting hit from many angles, and it’s taking a huge toll on their accounts receivables (AR).
+For many orthopedic physicians, they do not have the bandwidth to stay on top or AR and fight to win claims.
+It is not uncommon to see one or two attempts to resolve medical claim denials and then write them off.
+This has a huge impact on a practice’s cash flow and revenue cycle.
+Practices are hemorrhaging money as a result of poor AR follow up, which disrupts the revenue cycle, making it critical to have a clear process in place for follow up.

 Best Practices for Patient Collections